o-kki/UFAR/README.md

-## UFAR: UBIFS Forensic Analysis and Recovery
+## UFAR: Ubifs Forensic Analysis and Recovery
 ---
 Forensic Tools : Recovering deleted data on UBIFS and removing OOB spare area in some NAND chips.